mgifford/drupal-security/src/attacks.rst

 A compromised server could be used as part of a network of computers managed by the controller of the botnet who is then able to direct the activities of these compromised computers for various purposes.
+Bonnets can be used for Distributed Denial-of-Service (DDOS) Attacks, for distributing spam emails, for spreading new malware on other servers, or even mass identity theft.
+If compromised, your server could even be used to mining crypto currency (Bitcoin) for the attacker.
 Criminals are able to use these servers as part of a lucrative `Cyber-arms industry`_ .

 Private Information
 -------------------